Code

 Sibling discount

 Discounts do not stack.
 Only one discount applies per enrollment, whichever is greater.
-The Robotics and AI: PiCar Camp runs during the same six-week window as the mini camps, so it cannot be combined with them.

 Audience